The Transition of Influencer Marketing

 — Li Jin (@ljin18) January 24, 2019

-Think of an influencer as a holding company, whose asset is their audience.
-There is big value in influencers bringing brands together in alliance.
+Think of an influencer as a holding company, whose asset is its audience.
+There is a big value in influencers bringing brands together in alliance.
 Help them avoid the bidding war of an ad network by sharing the influencer’s audience.

 Owning A Unique Audience